prajdabre/yanmtt/README.md

     gputil v1.4.0 <br>

 **How to install:**
+1. Clone the repo and go to the toolkit directory via: "git clone https://github.com/prajdabre/yanmtt && cd yanmtt"
+2. Create a virtual environment with python3.6 via and activate it via: "virtualenv -p /usr/bin/python3.6 py36 && source py36/bin/activate"
-1. Install the required packages via: pip -r requirements.txt
+3. Install the required packages via: "pip -r requirements.txt"
-2. Install the modified version of transformers provided along with this repo by: "cd transformers && python setup.py install"
+4. Install the modified version of transformers provided along with this repo by: "cd transformers && python setup.py install"
+5. Modify the "create_autotokenizer.sh" file by specifying the correct path to sentencepiece trainer ("spm_train") in line 8
+6. Set the python path to the local transformers repo by: PYTHONPATH=$PYTHONPATH:/path/to/this/toolkit/transformers
+7. Whever you do a git pull and the files in the transformers repo has been updated remember to run "python setup.py install" to update the compiled python scripts

 **Scripts and their functionality:**

+**Note: Whenever running the example usage scripts simply run them as examples/scriptname.sh from the root directory of the toolkit**

 1. **create_autotokenizer.sh** and **create_autotokenizer.py**: These scripts govern the creation of a unigram SPM or BPE tokenizer.
 The shell script creates the subword segmenter using sentencepiece which can make both SPM and BPE models.
 All you need is a monolingual corpus for the languages you are interested in.
 The python script wraps this around an AlbertTokenizer (for SPM) or MBartTokenizer (for BPE), adds special user defined tokens and saves a configuration file for use in the future via an AutoTokenizer. <br>
 **Usage:** see examples/create_tokenizer.sh